riftsandroses/ilk-toolkit/README.md

 Of Course!
 As mentioned, this ToolKit is still under Active Development.
 We have plans to add a lot more features and Tools to this Repository although we are trying to only include stuff that are actively being used in the Cybersecurity Domain and are not deprecated.

+#### 3. Which Linux Distros are currently supported ?

+Currently, OpenSUSE, Fedora and most of the Popular Ubuntu & Debian based Linux Distros are supported.
+The full list of all the supported Linux Distros is as follows: OpenSUSE, Fedora, Ubuntu, Pop!\_OS, Debian, ElementaryOS, MX Linux, PCLinuxOS & ZorinOS.
+Even Kali Linux & Parrot OS are supported but it is doubtful that this Toolkit will be useful for you for obvious reasons.

 ## Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://github.com/riftsandroses)